A New Generation of Chefs Reframes Taiwanese Cuisine in America

 But because the dish is so loved, anybody from Chinatown aunties to fellow Taiwanese-American chefs to curious travelers showed up to see if his soup turned into as much as their particular standards.

-“Every Taiwanese mom who comes in tells me a exclusive ‘secret’ to the broth,” stated Mr. Ho.
+“Every Taiwanese mom who comes in tells me an exclusive ‘secret’ to the broth,” stated Mr. Ho.
 “Apples, cilantro stems, superstar anise.”

 Beef noodle soup is widely considered the countrywide dish of modern Taiwan, assembled from the island’s tumultuous records, celebrated with an annual festival in Taipei, and fought over in a cooking opposition with more than one general category.
-But it’s far simplest one of endless dishes that make Taiwan’s cooking remarkable and worthwhile.
+But it’sthe simplest of endless dishes makes Taiwan’s cooking remarkable and worthwhile.

-Much of its cuisine can be traced to elsewhere, but — like the United States — Taiwan has skilled so many ameliorations of demography and lifestyle, technology and taste, that the food now has its very own identification.
+Much of its cuisine can be traced elsewhere, but — like the United States — Taiwan has skilled so many demography and lifestyle, technology, and taste ameliorations that the food now has its identification.

 “Taiwan itself is a melting pot,” said chef Vivian Ku of the eating place Pine & Crane in Los Angeles.